RiptideMC/GoggleMathGoogle/README.md

 _____________________________________________________________________________________________________________________________
 🔴ANOUNCEMENT OF THE DAY: HI VEER!🔴
 _____________________________________________________________________________________________________________________________
-🔴Please Star This Repo!
-I would really appreciate the gesture, and it would motivate me to work harder on my other projects.
-TYSM!🔴
+🔴Please Like This Repo; I would really appreciate the gesture, and it would motivate me to work harder on other projects.🔴
 _____________________________________________________________________________________________________________________________________
 THE LINKS BELOW ARE ALL FOR ENVIS1ON EXPLOIT DEVELOPED BY CHATPL4Y STUDIOS AND RIPTIDEMC.
 _____________________________________________________________________________________________________________________________